Hypochondriac? You’re On The Right Path; You’re Just Facing The Wrong Way.

 Now, am I suggesting that we should go back to Googling every twinge and deciding we have something terminal?
 No!
 We need to educate ourselves that symptoms are our warning lights, but that we need to welcome them and work with them.
 If we listen carefully to subtle symptoms without panic and fear, we can head off any ailment, but we need to educate ourselves about what to do about those symptoms.

-In my case, since inflammation was an issue, a good low carb paleo diet, leaning towards Natasha Campbell McBride’s GAPS principles did the trick in reducing symptoms, but was it the cure?
+In my case, since inflammation was an issue, a good low carb paleo diet, leaning towards Natasha Campbell McBride’s GAPS principles, and eventually a high fat, fully carnivore diet, did the trick in reducing symptoms, but was it the cure?
 No. For that I had to look at the work of the masters of how to read the symptoms and relate them back to emotional causes.
 I looked into the work of Louise Hay and Inna Segal (see our resources page for more info on them) and suddenly the magic started to happen.
 A whole new world opened up to me, and depending on which area of the body the symptom turned up in, I started to be able to relate back to what I was stressed about at the time.
 For me, the great thing about arthritis is that symptoms can appear anywhere in the body, giving a clearer signal than most conditions do as to which emotions might correspond to them.
 Sometimes though it’s not immediately obvious what’s causing them, so we must be patient and look deeper, but if we persevere and look at ourselves with great honesty, we will find what we’re looking for eventually.

 Now, at the start I had my doubts, but after many, many instances of those emotional links proving totally accurate, I am utterly convinced.
 As I cleared my own condition, sometimes I could clear one joint completely while another still gave problems, and in time I worked out which belief or emotion was still stuck in that area.
 To a rheumatologist, this is considered impossible of course, and any attempt to discuss this with them was met with disbelief and dismissal.
 It seems such a shame to me that hardly anyone knows about this, giving their power away to their doctors and living in fear of every symptom when those symptoms are the greatest gift we can have.